WHAS Crusade for Children History

 A grant given to the UofL School of Medicine was used to start a genetics lab.
 A bone marrow transplant department at Kosair Children’s Hospital was also started with the aid of a grant from the Crusade.

 Over 150 fire departments collect money for the WHAS Crusade For Children.
 Fire fighter coordinators are a group of firemen who arrange the location and time for fire departments to make their donations.
-The coordinators for 1991 were:

 Bill Greenwell, Chief Coordinator